Geraint Davies (Labour politician): MP for Swansea West

+On 13 July 2016, Davies presented the UK Environmental Protection Maintenance of EU Standards Bill to safeguard EU standards of environmental protection in the UK, for water, air, soil, flood protection, and climate change, after its withdrawal from the EU.

+On 20 July 2016 Davies presented the UK Trade and Investment Agreements Ratification Bill for the Government to require Parliament to consider, amend and approve all trade and investment agreements including any investor-state dispute settlement arrangements.

+Davies’ new Sugar Bill of September 2016 required government targets for national sugar consumption aimed at compliance with the total implied by the World Health Organisation's recommended sugar intake per person (accounting for age, gender etc.) in order to improve public health from lower sugar intake.
+This would be supported by food labelling and advertising with sugar expressed in teaspoonfuls and, for foods which exceed 20% sugar content, not to be promoted as "healthy" or "low-fat" plus a ban on their advertising before the 9.00pm watershed.

 Sixty years after the Clean Air Act, Davies introduced the Clean Air Bill in September 2016 to curb emissions and develop sustainable transport systems by road, rail air and sea.
 This included air quality targets, vehicle testing reflecting on-road conditions, air pollution measurement and warnings, powers to restrict and ban diesel vehicles in urban centres, a national infrastructure of electric and hydrogen filling points and a fiscal strategy to incentivise consumers and producers towards cleaner vehicles.
 The latest version of Davies' Clean Air Bill was published in October 2023.

+On 14 October 2016 Davies at the Council of Europe, defended the right to surrogacy.

+On 25 October 2016 Davies said the Government should stick by the cast-iron promise from the previous Prime Minister David Cameron to electrify the railway to Swansea.